jungbumwoo/my_obsidian/kafka/The Magical Rebalance Protocol of Apache Kafka.md

 - Kafka Protocol: Group membership
 	- it's responsible for who is a member in this group and who is a leader and then there is the group protocol itself
 - Group Protocol: Resource definition, assignment process.
+	- 컨슈머 간 커뮤니케이션.
-	- its protocol that members of the client consumer group used to basically decide on a location how do they communicate with each other how do remember I said that all the information exists on the client but it exists on the clients in a collective way
+	- all the information exists on client in a collective way.
-	- we needed the leader who makes the decision to have all this collective information you need a language for that
+	- wee need the leader who makes the decision to have all this collective information you need a language for that and this is the group protocol.
 - Sub-protocol: Assignment algorithm + "user data"
+	- how do we assign partitions.